 How can I spot these?

 Never give much personal information away if you are suspicious, and never transfer any money (no matter how convincing the story!).
-Contact your friend via a different method (such as email) to check it really is them.
+Contact your friend via a different method (such as email) to check that it really is them.
 If that's not an option then gently test their knowledge of your friendship, or click on their profile and check that out.

 If you ever discover a spoof account then alert the person who's account has been cloned, warn any friends, and report it to the social media platform they're using.
-Fraudsters only need a small number of victims to to make it worthwhile.
+Fraudsters only need a small number of victims to make it worthwhile.

 How can I stop my account being cloned?